 I’m sure there are countless taboos in America.
 This list is only a few among the many.

-Furthermore, different families and communities have different standards to follow.
+Furthermore, different families and communities have different standards to follow due to America’s wide cultural variation.
 Somethings may be more taboo among an upper-class family than other families.
 Similarly, a deeply religious family may have religious taboos that they also adhere to.

 But, being an open and free nation, people in the USA are usually welcoming and aware that small social mistakes can be made when you’re from out of the country.